nucleic/enaml/enaml/widgets/scintilla_theme_spec.md

 }
 ```

-The toplevel object supports a special key name "settings".
+The toplevel theme object supports a special key name "settings".
 The value of
 this key is an object which provides settings and other defaults for the
 editor.
 The following keys are supported:

-color
-    The default text color to use in the absence of a more specific rule.
++ *color* - The default text color to use in the absence of a more specific

-paper
+  rule.

-    The default paper color to use in the absence of a more specific rule.
++ *paper* - The default paper color to use in the absence of a more specific

-font
+  rule.

-    The default text font to use in the absence of a more specific rule.
++ *font* - The default text font to use in the absence of a more specific rule.

-caret
-    The foreground color of the cursor caret.
++ *caret* - The foreground color of the cursor caret.

 Syntax Tokens